Solving Simple Equations

 Explanation

 This question tests solving for an unknown in a simple equation (ISEE Lower Level Mathematics Achievement).
 Understanding simple equations involves isolating the variable to find its value.
-In the scenario of a 15-mile trail where Pat walks 5 miles, solving 5 + x = 15 involves subtracting 5 from both sides.
-Choice A is correct because it correctly identifies x as 10 when you isolate the variable by subtracting 5 from 15.
-Choice B is incorrect because it might result from subtracting incorrectly.
+In the scenario of a 15-mile hike where Sam walks 5 miles, x represents the remaining distance, and solving 5 + x = 15 involves subtracting 5 from both sides.
+Choice B is correct because it correctly identifies x as 10 when you isolate the variable by subtracting 5 from 15.
+Choice A is incorrect because it doubles the total without solving.
 To help students: Teach strategies like balancing equations by performing the same operation on both sides.
 Encourage checking work by substituting values back into the original equation.

 5